Homotopy finiteness of some DG categories from algebraic geometry: More on gluing

 The following Lemma is the key technical point in the proof.

-\begin{lemma} Let $g:U\to V$ be a proper morphism of Noetherian separated schemes, and $Z\subset V$ a non-rational center of $V$ with respect to $g.$ Suppose that $U^\prime$ (resp. $V^\prime$) is a square-zero thickening of $U$ (resp. $V$), and we have a commutative diagram
+\begin{lemma} Let $g:U\to V$ be a proper morphism of noetherian separated schemes, and $Z\subset V$ a nonrational locus of $V$ with respect to $g.$ Suppose that $U^\prime$ (resp. $V^\prime$) is a square-zero thickening of $U$ (resp. $V$), and we have a commutative diagram

-Assume that $Z$ is also a non-rational center of $V^\prime$ with respect to $g^\prime$.
+Assume that $Z$ is also a nonrational locus of $V^\prime$ with respect to $g^\prime$.
 Then we have a commutative square of DG functors

 Suppose that the DG functor $G$ is a localization.
 Then the DG functor $G^\prime$ is also a localization, and its kernel is generated by $J_U(\ker G).$ \end{lemma}